JaneaSystems/nodejs-mobile-samples/android/native-gradle/README.md

 ### Add `libnode.so` to the build process

-#### Copy `libnode.so` to the project structure:
+#### Copy the `libnode.so` binaries to the project structure:

-Create the `libnode/bin/armeabi-v7a/` folder path in `app/`.
-Download the [Node.js on Mobile release](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.0/nodejs-mobile-v0.1.0-android.zip), unzip it and copy `libnode.so` to `app/libnode/bin/armeabi-v7a/libnode.so`.
+Create the `libnode/` folder inside the project's `app/` folder.
+Copy the `bin/` folder from inside the [downloaded zip file](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.2/nodejs-mobile-v0.1.2-android.zip) to `app/libnode/bin`.
+If it's been done correctly you'll end with the following paths for the binaries:
+ - `app/libnode/bin/arm64-v8a/libnode.so`
+ - `app/libnode/bin/armeabi-v7a/libnode.so`
+ - `app/libnode/bin/x86/libnode.so`
+ - `app/libnode/bin/x86_64/libnode.so`

 #### Configure CMake and link Library: